 - Road Condition

 National roads in New Zealand are mostly bi-directional single lanes.
-Only near the ‘important main road’ there is two-way four-lane and two-lane will be set up in important cities, such as Oakland and Wellington as well as in port
+Only near the ‘important main road’ there is two-way four-lane and two-lane will be set up in important cities, such as Oakland and Wellington as well as in ports.

 If possible, please avoid driving on the rocky road.
 If not, note that this section of the road may be very narrow, please always drive to the left and slow down or give way to oncoming cars.
 Please be careful that the dust will affect the sight and stone will break the windshield.